EvanGottschalk/ImageTools/README.md

 ### Built With

-* [MetaBoss](https://metaboss.rs/) - this amazing library provides functions for creating and interacting with SPL tokens
+* [PIL (Pillow / Python Image Library)](https://pillow.readthedocs.io/en/stable/) - this library provides functions for creating and editing images with Python
-* [@solana/web3.js](https://solana-labs.github.io/solana-web3.js/) - this library provides fundamental tools for interacting with the Solana blockchain
+* [MoviePy](https://pypi.org/project/moviepy/) - this library provides functions for opening and editing videos with Python